yubingjiaocn/mcp-server-automation/README.md

 mcp-proxy https://your-alb-url.amazonaws.com/mcp
 ```

-## 🤝 Contributing
+## Security

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## 📄 License
+## License

-This project is licensed under the MIT-0 License.
+This library is licensed under the MIT-0 License.
+See the LICENSE file.

 ## 🆘 Support